winitzki/scall/tutorial/programming_dhall.md

 ## Monad transformers

-The practical aspects of programming with monads are beyond the scope of this book, which focuses on  implementation of various FP idioms in System Fω.
+The practical aspects of programming with monads are beyond the scope of this book, which focuses on  implementation of various FP idioms in System F$\omega$.

 One of the issues arising in programming with monads is the necessity to combine the effects of two or more monads in a single, "larger" monad.
 The new monad must have certain properties and satisfy certain laws in order to be useful as a representation of combined effects of the two monads.